 If you are considering buying a McDonald's franchise, you will most likely buy an existing franchise restaurant.
 In the United States, most new franchisees enter the system by purchasing an existing restaurant either directly from McDonald’s, or from an existing franchisee.
 A very small number of new operators enter the system by purchasing a new restaurant.

-McDonald's field support to its franchisees is extensive, as is the level of contact and communication, including through a number of special leadership councils.
+McDonald's field support to its franchisees is extensive, as is the level of contact and communication, including through some special leadership councils.

 Financial Requirements and Start-Up Costs to Open a McDonald's

 An initial down payment is required when you purchase a new restaurant (40 percent of the total cost) or an existing restaurant (25 percent of the total cost).
-The down payment must come from non-borrowed personal resources, which include cash on hand; securities, bonds, and debentures; vested profit sharing (net of taxes); and business or real estate equity, exclusive of your personal residence.
+The down payment must come from non-borrowed personal resources, which include cash on hand; securities, bonds, and debentures; vested profit sharing (net of taxes); and business or real estate equity, exclusive of your residence.